 For example, the Voron 2.4 kit comes in three different print volumes.
 You can choose a modest 250 x 250 mm area or a bigger 350 x 350 mm one at an additional cost.

-Delta 3D printers, like the WASP 2040 Pro and FLSUN SR Super Racer, are extremely space-efficient and offer a large printing height while occupying minimum floor space.
+Delta 3D printers, like the FLSUN SR Super Racer, are extremely space-efficient and offer a large printing height while occupying minimum floor space.

 While you can go with a large resin 3D printer, it is more expensive to buy and run than an FDM 3D printer.
 It’ll only be worth it if you need the high detail of resin prints or have very large objects to print.